amanjpro/languages-a-la-carte/primj/README.md

 statements and function application.
 This is the first language which introduces mutability and defines and uses names.
 Names are defined by both MethodDef and ValDef and used by Ident and TypeUse.
-AST types in this language module that can define a new symbol are: MethodDef, ValDef, Block are For.
+AST types in this language module that can define a new symbol are: MethodDef, ValDef, Block and For.
 The reason Block and For define their own symbols is because they define new lexical scopes.